 Terrestrial and marine scientists spend a lot of time studying food chains and food webs in an attempt to detect significant changes, understand their complexities, identify their driving forces, and determine their overall resilience to natural or anthropogenic stressors.
 Sometimes the disruptions to specific food chains become so large and obvious, it’s hard NOT to notice it.
 The disruptions are called “trophic cascades,” and a big one is currently occurring in coastal California, where the interactions of kelp forests, sea urchins, and sea urchin predators are drastically reducing or eliminating kelp forests from nearshore areas.

-The above illustration helps us understand what is going on in coastal California regarding predator/prey dynamics.
-The upper part of the illustration shows what a balanced system should look like: sea urchins are scrounging around on the ocean bottom, eating kelp holdfasts that anchor the algae to hard substrate, but their numbers are limited by the presence of predators, in this case, large starfish.
+The upper part of the illustration above shows what a balanced system should look like: sea urchins are scrounging around on the ocean bottom, eating kelp holdfasts that anchor the algae to hard substrate, but their numbers are limited by the presence of predators, in this case, large starfish.
 Life is good for everybody except, of course, the consumed urchins.